DaVita Venture Group

 Series A in 2023

-Pathalys Pharma is a clinical biopharmaceutical company focused on developing innovative therapeutics for late-stage chronic kidney disease.
-The company primarily aims to address the unmet medical need associated with secondary hyperparathyroidism (SHPT), a condition characterized by the overactivity of the parathyroid glands due to external diseases.
-Pathalys is developing upacicalcet, a novel calcimimetic designed to improve SHPT treatment in patients undergoing hemodialysis.
-Upacicalcet works by mimicking the action of calcium on tissues, activating the calcium-sensing receptor found in various human organs.
-This approach has the potential to enhance patient care for those suffering from end-stage chronic kidney disease.
+Pathalys Pharma is a clinical biopharmaceutical company focused on developing innovative therapeutics for late-stage chronic kidney disease, particularly targeting secondary hyperparathyroidism (SHPT).
+SHPT is a condition characterized by the overactivity of the parathyroid glands, resulting from diseases outside of these glands, leading to excessive production of parathyroid hormone (PTH).
+The company's lead product, upacicalcet, is a novel calcimimetic designed to improve treatment outcomes for hemodialysis patients by mimicking calcium's effects on tissues through the activation of calcium-sensing receptors found in various human organs.
+Pathalys aims to address significant unmet medical needs in the management of SHPT, ultimately enhancing the quality of care for patients with end-stage chronic kidney disease.

 Pathalys Pharma